larsoyd/ArchLinuxTutorials/README.md

-# Complete Arch Linux Tutorial (KDE Plasma + Wayland w/ Automounting Partitions)
+# Complete Arch Linux Tutorial w/ Automounting Partitions

 This is a OPINIONATED Arch installation guide for people that just want a working system to game on.
 Choose either KDE (Reccomended) or GNOME